Bone Dry Ridge Farm

 Welcome to Bone Dry Ridge Farm

-We are a small 40-acre farm located in the beautiful Independence Valley just 35 minutes south of Olympia, Washington.
-We are “the little bit of everything farm.”
-We raise Cattle, Icelandic Sheep, Pigs, and Chickens.
-We get meat from the cattle, pigs, sheep and chickens as well as wool and skins from the sheep, and of course, eggs from the chickens.
+We are a two farm operation operated by Selma and Keith.
+Selma is on a small 40-acre farm located in the beautiful Independence Valley just 35 minutes south of Olympia, Washington.
+Keith is at the Fagernes Diary just 3 miles away along the Chehalis River and is 95 acres farm.
+We are “the little bit of everything farms.”
+We raise Wagyu Cattle, Icelandic Sheep, Heritage Pigs and have a laying flock of chickens.
+We get meat from the cattle, pigs and sheep.
+And of course wool from the sheep, and eggs from the chickens.
+On the Fagernes dairy we raise dairy cattle that provide the milk for our creamery, Flying Cow Creamery and our dairy cows are the mamas to our waguy calves.

-We moved to this farm in 2000.
-We started out with two cows, three sheep and three chickens.
-But as with any farm things change over time.
-We had Scottish Highland Cattle for many years but now raise Holstein/Angus/Wagyu beef.
-The flock of sheep has peaked out at about 20 ewes and each year we raise about 15 pigs.
-Still considered a small operation, but it keeps Selma busy all year long.
-We are still expanding.
-The flock of sheep gets bigger every year to keep up with customer demand.
-We have decided not to expand our small heard of cattle since the sheep are so much lighter on our land where clay soil is predominant.
-Sheep are also very well suited to a small farming operation.
-We have gotten such a good response to our pork we are now raising six pigs a year.
+Selma moved to her farm in 2000.
+She started out with two cows, three sheep and three chickens.
+But as with any farm, things change over time.
+We had Scottish Highland Cattle for many years but now raise Wagyu X cattle.
+The flock of sheep has peaked out at about 18 ewes and each year we raise about 15 pigs.
+Still considered a small operation, but it keeps us busy all year long.
+Keith, Selma’s husband is a third generation dairy farmer.
+At the Fagernes Dairy he raises his mixed breed of dairy cows, Holstein, Jersey, Guernsey, Swedish Red, Wagyu and Normandy.
+These ladies provide the milk that is the base for our creamery, Flying Cow Creamery as well as being the mamas to our Wagyu X calves.

 On our farm each animal has a place in the interwoven fabric of a farm.
 The sheep eat all the weeds and grasses the cows were not interested in.
 The pigs dig out the barn where the sheep spend the winter, the chickens eat the grain the pigs spill.
 The animals also give us manure that gets spread on the fields as fertilizer.

-If you are interested in purchasing meat, wool, or eggs please contact us at selma@bonedryridgefarm.com for availability and/or to be added to the mailing list.
+If you are interested in purchasing meat or wool, please contact us at selma@bonedryridgefarm.com for availability and/or to be added to the mailing list.